gSchool/sql-practice-commands/psql_exercise.md

 Deleting works similarly to a select statement.
 Here are the [DELETE doc](http://www.postgresql.org/docs/9.3/static/sql-delete.html)

-The statement below deletes a specific row from the database students (WHERE name='Spencer Eldred'):
+The statement below uses **DELETE** to destroy a specific row from the database students (WHERE name='Spencer Eldred'):

 ```
 DELETE FROM students WHERE name='Spencer Eldred';